HannSO/Mars-Rover/README.md

    *PARSERS & CONTROLLERS*

-   - These have been designed to respond to the exact input type specified by the brief and create the relevent rovers and grids with commands.
+   - These have been designed to respond to the exact input type specified by the brief and create the relevant rovers and grids with commands.

    *Grid Parser*
    - Handles all the input and is responsible for selecting relevant lines to create grid, and returning a grid object to the Controller.